yingxuanz-11/computing-folder/Teachers-day/ideas.md

 Section 4: Conversations with teacher

+Section 5: Interesting facts about the teacher

-Section 5: Appreciation of teacher
+Section 6: Appreciation of teacher

-Section 6: Summary and well wishes
+Section 7: Summary and well wishes